-The NHG Advanced Internal Medicine (AIM) Residency Programme is a comprehensive 2-year programme offered at the Tan Tock Seng Hospital (TTSH) and Khoo Teck Puat (KTPH and Woodlands Health (WH) campuses.
+The NHG Advanced Internal Medicine (AIM) Residency Programme is a comprehensive 2-year programme offered at the Tan Tock Seng Hospital (TTSH), Khoo Teck Puat (KTPH) and Woodlands Health (WH; from 2025 onwards) campuses.
 It aims to build on the resident's knowledge, skills, attitudes, and behaviour gained during the basic residency years by exposing him/her to a vast multitude of clinical cases, didactic lectures, workshops, elective postings, research, and teaching opportunities.
 Our curriculum also offers an unparalleled exposure to subspecialties of Internal Medicine such as Obstetric Medicine, Vascular Medicine, Peri-operative Care, and Palliative Medicine.
 In addition, during rotations, the Senior Resident would have a chance to gain experience in providing care across acute medicine wards, inpatient wards, subacute care, outpatient clinics as well as ‘hospital at home’; providing for patient care in the community.

 Upon graduating the AIM Residency, the resident will be able to provide excellent evidence-based medical care for adult patients admitted into the hospital or seen in the clinic for multiple medical conditions, undifferentiated symptoms, or signs.
 More importantly, each Internist will be a

 Diagnostician: in the assessment and diagnosis of acute or chronic multi-system illnesses or undifferentiated conditions.